realmocaccino/jauntyslider/README.md

 [Default: 1]

+Define in which slide the jauntyslider will start.

 #### Width
 [pixels]

 [Default: inheritance]

- Lembre-se de que ele herdará dinamicamente o tamanho do contêiner pai.
+Set the width of the slider.

+Remember if not set, it dinamically will inherit its width parent div.

 #### Height
 [pixels]

 [Default: inheritance]

- Lembre-se de que ele herdará dinamicamente o tamanho do contêiner pai.
+Set the height of the slider.

+Remember if not set, it dinamically will inherit its heght parent div.

 #### Slideshow
 [boleean]

-[default: true]
+[default: false]

-The transition of the slides will occur automatically.
+Activate the transition of the slides automatically.

 The navigation is allowed even so.

 #### Interval
-[s] (seconds)
+[seconds]

 [default: 5s]

 Define the interval between the transitions of the slideshow.

 #### Navigation
 [boolean]

 [Default: true]

+If <em>false</em> hides the navigation UI.

 #### Step
 [integer]